-The artistic work of the Chilean artist Sylvia Campos is widely recommended, has a strong content full of messages, imagination, novelty and compositions that attract the look.
+The work of the Chilean artist Sylvia Campos is widely recommended, has a strong content full of messages, imagination, novelty and compositions that attract the look.

 In each one of his pictures is shaped his personality full of expression and movement.